olincollege/mao-run/README.md

 #### Lili Baker
 *Back End Software Developer*
 * "I would rather be reading right now, but here we are 😓"
-* Patiently generated and delivered all the test files
+* Patiently generated and delivered all test functions
 * Diligently fill up every needed spot in the code

 #### Cherry Pham